-Ideally, your letter should explain how your academic training, interests and your career goals make you a good candidate.
+Ideally, your letter should explain how your academic training, interests and career goals make you a good candidate.
 It should be one full page typed in English (1.5 spacing, 12 pt. font).
-The essay should include your contact information in the header of the document and match with your résumé (Lebenslauf).
+The essay should include your contact information in the header of the document and should match the information on your résumé (Lebenslauf).